Feb. 27, 2017 - Oklahoma Medal for Excellence-Winning Educators Announced

 Sixth-grader Jake Amy praised Mrs. Williams for “making learning fun” and helping him learn problem-solving strategies.
 “I think I am a smarter and better person because of her in my life,” he said.

-Gary Piercey, winner of the Medal for Excellence in Secondary Teaching, teaches advanced math courses at Francis Tuttle Technology Center’s Biosciences and Medicine Academy, a program serving students from more than 11 high schools.
-Piercey’s “whole student” approach combines rigorous academic preparation, active learning, community service and leadership opportunities.
+Gary Piercey, winner of the Medal for Excellence in Secondary Teaching, most recently taught advanced math courses at Francis Tuttle Technology Center’s Biosciences and Medicine Academy, a program serving students from more than 11 high schools.
+Piercey’s “whole-student” approach combines rigorous academic preparation, active learning, community service and leadership opportunities to help students be successful.

-“Gary takes a subject that is not exciting for many students and breathes new life into it,” said colleague Pat Brown.
+“Gary takes a subject that is not exciting for many students and breathes new life into it,” said Pat Brown, an advanced health sciences instructor at Francis Tuttle.
 “At any given time, I might walk the halls and see students modeling quadratic equations through a frog-jumping contest.
-He takes students and lifts them up, walks them through the rocky journey of mathematics, and they become National Merit Scholars and part of elite groups such as Medical Humanities Programs.”
+He takes students and lifts them up, walks them through the rocky journey of mathematics, and they become National Merit Scholars and part of elite groups such as Medical Humanities Programs. …”

 Piercey takes the intimidation out of math through fun learning activities such as math scavenger hunts, chalking math problems on sidewalks, and even singing math songs.
 “Picture a teacher singing ‘Great Math Class’ to Lady Gaga’s ‘Bad Romance,’” Piercey says.